Patrick Hoopes

 Patrick Walker Hoopes (born May 15, 2002) is an American artistic gymnast who specializes in the pommel horse.
-He has been a member of the United States men's national artistic gymnastics team since 2024 and competes for the Air Force Falcons in NCAA gymnastics.
-He represented the United States at the 2025 World Championships where he won the bronze medal on pommel horse.
+He has been a member of the United States men's national artistic gymnastics team since 2024.
+He is the 2025 World bronze medalist, 2026 Pan American champion, and 2025 World University Games bronze medalist on pommel horse.

 Early life and education

-Hoopes was born on May 15, 2002, to Phil Hoopes and Patricia Moody.
+Hoopes was born on May 15, 2002, to Phil Hoopes and Patricia Moody Hoopes.
 His hometown is Lehi, Utah, and he attended Skyridge High School, graduating in 2020.
 He later enrolled at the United States Air Force Academy to pursue gymnastics.
+He graduated from the United States Air Force Academy on May 29, 2025.

 Gymnastics career

 2023

 Hoopes placed 4th on pommel horse at the 2023 U.S. National Gymnastics Championships.

 2024

 Hoopes competed at the 2024 Winter Cup where he won gold on the pommel horse.
 This performance led to his selection for the Baku World Cup.
 At this competition, he made his international debut and placed 6th on pommel horse.

 In April, he competed at the NCAA Championships and became the NCAA champion on pommel horse.

 At the U.S. National Championships, he won silver on the pommel horse, behind Stephen Nedoroscik.
 As a result, he was selected to the senior national team for the second time and qualified for the 2024 Olympic Trials.
 At the Olympic Trials, he won gold on pommel horse and was selected as a non-traveling reserve for the 2024 Summer Olympics.